zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 ## Section 4-Create Networking
 -------------------
-If you are in a PM sponsored Roadshow, **skip this step** and go directly to [Section 5-Create DBCS VM Compute Instance](#section-5-create-dbcs-vm-compute-instance).
+If you are in a PM sponsored Roadshow, **skip this step** and go directly to [Section 5-Create Compute Instance](#section-5-create-compute-instance).
 Your VCN has already been created for you.

 1. Go back to your browser to the tab with your logged in access to the Oracle Cloud.
 Click on the hamburger menu.
 ![](img/cloud-homepage.png)